River Tame, Greater Manchester: Course

 Most of the river's catchment lies on the western flank of the Pennines.
 The named river starts as compensation flow (that is, a guaranteed minimum discharge) from Readycon Dean Reservoir in the moors above Denshaw.
 The source is a little further north, just over the county border in West Yorkshire, close to the Pennine Way.
 The highest point of the catchment is Greater Manchester's highest point at Black Chew Head.

 The river flows generally south through Delph, Uppermill, Mossley, Stalybridge, Ashton-under-Lyne, Dukinfield, Haughton Green, Denton and Hyde.
 The Division Bridge (which spans the river at Mossley), marks the meeting point of the traditional boundaries of Lancashire, Yorkshire and Cheshire.
 The section through Stalybridge was once mooted as a diversion route for the restoration of the Huddersfield Narrow Canal although the canal was later de-culverted along a different route.
 At the end of its course, the confluence with the River Goyt forms the River Mersey at Stockport.

 The 19th-century industrial concentrations in the above-named urban areas resulted in the Tame being a much polluted waterway.
 As well as industrial pollution from the dyes and bleaches used in textile mills, effluent from specialised paper-making cigarette papers, engineering effluents, including base metal washings from battery manufacture, phenols from the huge coal-gas plant in Denton, rain-wash from roads and abandoned coal spoil heaps there was also the sewage effluent from the surrounding population.
 Up to two-thirds of the river's flow at its confluence with the Goyt had passed through a sewage works.
-The anti-pollution efforts of the last thirty years of the 20th century have resulted in the positive fauna distributions listed below.
+The anti-pollution efforts of the last thirty years of the 20th century resulted in the positive fauna distributions listed below.